 Plan B One-Step, also known as the morning-after pill, is an oral medication that can prevent pregnancy when people have sex without contraception.
-Plan B does not end an already established pregnancy and does not protect against sexually transmitted infections (STIs) or diseases (STDs).
+Plan B does not end an already established pregnancy and does not protect against sexually transmitted infections (STIs).

-This article looks at Plan B One-Step, including effectiveness, potential side effects, and more.
+This article discusses Plan B One-Step, including effectiveness, potential side effects, and more.

 How it works

 - stopping the ovary from releasing an egg

 - preventing a fertilized egg from implanting in the uterus